Landscape Architecture

 Application Deadlines

-We strongly suggest that application materials be received prior to January 15 to assure first consideration for a financial award from the program.
+We strongly suggest that application materials be received prior to January 10 to assure first consideration for a financial award from the program.
 Our assistantships and financial awards are merit-based and extremely competitive.
-The MLA First Professional Degree Program begins in the summer semester.
-Applications should be completed and processed before April 31.
-The Landscape Architecture Program will accept applications up to August 1 of each year to begin studies that August for qualified applicants.
-Accepted students who begin in August are required to complete the summer semester the following year.

 Contact Information